 She Can Code is maintained by the Del Norte Girls in Computer Science club.
 Members create curriculum, write blogs, and host virtual events.

-She Can Code Founder & DNHS Girls in Computer Science President
+She Can Code Founder & Chief Executive Officer

 In 2019, Anika Sood founded She Can Code as a part of her Girl Scout Gold Award project, dedicated to bridging the gender gap in computer science.
 Over the years, she has developed CS curricula and worked with hundreds of students across the globe.
 Anika enjoys sharing her enthusiasm for computer science with all students and is passionate about creating diversity within the field.
-She currently leads the She Can Code team and is continuing to expand her reach as the Girls in Computer Science club president.
-Anika is certain that equality within the computer science industry is achievable and she will continue to strive towards that reality.
+She currently leads the She Can Code team.

-May joined Girls in CS with the goal to contribute to a safe environment for girls to explore the world of computer science.
-She shares her vast knowledge of programming languages and passion for coding with the kids in her community by organizing and participating in events hosted by GICS.
-So far, she has helped lead Hackathons, online boot camps, and C lessons.
-She has experience in tutoring, and she hopes to encourage girls to pursue a career in STEM in order to close the gender gap in the industry.
+May helped develop SCC to provide girls the resources they need to explore the world of computer science.
+She shares her vast knowledge of programming languages and passion for coding with the kids in her community by organizing and participating in events hosted by SCC.
+So far, she has helped lead hackathons, online bootcamps, and classes.
+She has experience in tutoring and hopes to encourage girls to pursue a career in STEM in order to close the gender gap in the industry.
+May is going to further her studies at UCSD as a computer engineering major.

 Director of Outreach